-- The restoration of the Mitchell Grass grassland (tussock grassland) will very greatly improve habitat for this species. - Implementation of a strategic grazing regime that will greatly improve the current grassland and will maintain the restored Mitchell Grass grassland, and - The default estimate for supplementary planting in the TSPD is only for planting of trees or shrubs and does not include the restoration of groundcover.
+- The restoration of the Mitchell Grass grassland (tussock grassland) will very greatly improve habitat for this species. - Implementation of a strategic grazing regime that will greatly improve the current grassland and will maintain the restored Mitchell Grass grassland, - Thinning stems to benchmark density will enable the Mitchell Grass grassland to be restored, and - The default estimate for supplementary planting in the TSPD is only for planting of trees or shrubs and does not include the restoration of groundcover.